 Developers have been using branches in Git to work on multiple code changes simultaneously for almost 20 years.
 In Avo you can use branches too, to work on multiple tracking plan changes simultaneously, both when designing your tracking plan and when implementing the tracking in code.

 Let’s say the iOS team at our fictional company is working on an updated checkout flow.
 As part of this work they’ll need to add new events to their tracking plan and add properties to some existing events.
-They are also going to implement the tracking plan changes in code using Avo Functions.
+They are also going to implement the tracking plan changes in code using Avo Codegen.

 First, they open a new branch in their Avo tracking plan, where they can modify the tracking plan without changing it for anyone else.
 They create the new events, and mark them to be sent from the iOS source.
 They add the new properties to the existing events and mark the properties to be always sent on iOS.